pocc/merlink/docs/CONTRIBUTING.md

 ### I found a bug!
 * Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/pocc/merlink/issues).
 * If you're unable to find an open issue addressing the problem, [open a new one](https://github.com/pocc/merlink/issues/new), and tag as a bug.
-### I have a question!
-* Usage questions can be filed as issues unless there are too many
-### I have a feature request!
-* Create the issue and tag it as a feature

 ## Pull Requests
 Please verify the following before submitting: